PaperMC/PaperDocs/source/server/configuration.rst

 * global-max-chunk-load-rate
     - **default**: 300.0
     - **description**: The maximum number of chunks loaded per second for the whole server.
-A value of -1 will not disable this.
-Use a large number instead.
+A value of -1 will disable this limit.
 * player-max-concurrent-loads
     - **default**: 4.0
     - **description**: The maximum number of chunk loads processed per player at one time.